gatblau/ansible.seed/readme.md

 4. Commit the container to a new image
 5. Delete the container

-The new image can be used to create containers to inspect the state of the installation by runing the bash shell within the container.
+The new image can be used to create containers to inspect the state of the installation by running the bash shell within the container.

 ### Creating complex docker images